bearded-giant/Do-It.nvim/README.md

 ## 📥 Backlog

-Planned features and improvements for future versions of Dooing:
+Planned features and improvements for future versions of DoIt:

 #### Core Features